Home Compare DSY.PA vs MDT

 Dassault Systèmes vs Medtronic: Which Stock Looks Stronger in 2026?

-Medtronic holds the cleaner structural position, with the lead spread across growth and stability.
+The structural profiles are close, with Medtronic carrying a narrow edge on stability.
 Dassault Systèmes SE still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DSY.PA: STOXX 600, MDT: S&P 500).